New Condo Law: Updates and Impacts

 The Florida Senate Bill 4-D was passed to help mitigate safety issues and improve the building integrity of older condos.
 However, understanding, navigating, and fulfilling the requirements of these new condo laws can be difficult and expensive.
 Therefore, it is important that you work with a seasoned community association law attorney for clear guidance and to help you navigate challenging decisions.

-At Prasse-Anderson Law, we give strong legal direction to condo owners and associations across Florida.
+At Prasse-Anderson Law Group, we give strong legal direction to condo owners and associations across Florida.
 Using our broad knowledge, we can help you understand each requirement of Senate Bill 4-D and outline a strategic plan to fulfill them.
 In addition, we will offer you the reliable legal counsel you need and work intelligently to address your various concerns.

-Contact us at Prasse-Anderson Law today to speak with a well-informed community association law attorney.
+Contact us at Prasse-Anderson Law Group today to speak with a well-informed community association law attorney.
 Our firm proudly serves clients across Tampa, Florida, and the surrounding areas, including Pinellas and Pasco.